quincinia/Full-Stack-Open-part-4/README.md

 ## Exercise 4.19
 Uses tokens to assign a creator to a blog post.
 Blog requests no longer need a "user" field.
 Using `findByIdAndUpdate` instead of `save` to get around the "expected `id` to be unique" error.

+## Exercise 4.20
+Moved the token extracting function into `utils/middleware` rather than keeping it within `controllers/blogs`.
+When attaching the middleware, make sure it is attached BEFORE the blogs router is attached.
+Updated error handler to handle JsonWebTokenErrors.